clubdeck/clubdeck.github.io/index.md

 * Hide advanced club controls by default, include double confirm for certain operations
 * Unmuted mics are now red to facilitate viewing flashing mics
 * Display number of raised hands in room
-* Improve style of a live room
+* Improved style of a live room

 ## Version 1.1.3